 The Farnsworth Art Museum campus contains multiple buildings.
 These include the Wyeth Center, Farnsworth Homestead, Wyeth Study Center, and a Museum Library.
 The nearby Olson House, made famous by Andrew Wyeth’s art, is also managed by the museum.

 The Farnsworth Art Museum is located at 16 Museum Street in Rockland, Maine.
-This is an easy and scenic, one hour drive down the coast from Captain Nickels Inn.
+This is an easy and scenic, just under a one hour drive down the coast from Captain Nickels Inn.

 We recommend setting aside a full morning or afternoon to truly explore the Farnsworth Art Museum.
 In fact, given the number of things to see and do in Rockland, it would be very easy to turn your visit into a fun day-trip!